-In the meantime, Levesque pursues the spotted to perform a more traditional sort of tracking.
-So far, she has captured six spotted turtles from this marsh - a decent sample size, but she really wants seven.
-One problem with prohibitively expensive for many organizations.
+With help from Palmer and Macey, Levesque glues a VHF transmitter with a tiny antenna to the shell.
+"One big prohibitively expensive for many organizations.
 Team Turtle's main goal is to develop affordable tracking tools that can be built from off-the-shelf components.
 The idea, says Palmer, is "to democratize the technology" so that any nature center with the proper permits can study the movements of animals.
 With help from IT experts including Jeremy Hise '17GS, Team Turtle is testing small, lightweight attachments they call backpacks, which can be customized to hold devices that take such measurements as an animal's location, speed, or body temperature.